sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 1. Set the Exit Criteria as “no longer meets entry criteria”
 1. Craft a series of emails to nurture contacts to become paid.

-From there, any time I add a new contact whose plan type is Free, they’ll be automatically added to the relevant segment and entered into the automation.
-If, during the drip series, they upgrade their plan, Automation will automatically remove them from the series.
+From there, any time you add a new contact whose plan type is "Free", they are automatically added to the relevant segment and entered into the automation.
+If they upgrade their plan during the drip series, Automation automatically removes them from the series.